namirsab/todoapp-react-exercise/EXERCISE.md

 - Create a new state for your app for a feature you like (for example create a `Pending | Done` Filter where you display only the `pending` todos or only the  `done` todos. (you may not need the seperate Lists from the challange before anymore.
 It depends how you want to display things)
 <img width="532" alt="Bildschirmfoto 2021-04-01 um 15 42 02" src="https://user-images.githubusercontent.com/54703643/113302904-d2273500-9300-11eb-9602-236de98183f9.png">

-- Create in the todo a button which let you change the name of the todo and safe it.
+- Create in the todo a button which let you change the name of the todo and save it.

 Have fun!